 Nearly all of renewable energy exploited today is, in a sense, solar energy.
 Photovoltaic cells convert solar radiation into electricity, solar thermal collectors heat hot water.
 Plants need solar power for photosynthesis, for ‘creating biomass’.
-The motion of water and air is influenced by the fictitious forces caused by the earth’s rotation, but by temperature gradients imposed by the distribution of solar energy as well.
+The motion of water and air is influenced by the forces caused by the earth’s rotation, but by temperature gradients imposed by the distribution of solar energy as well.

 Within the first ~10 meters below the surface, temperature fluctuates throughout the year; at 10m the temperature remains about constant and equal to 10-15°C for the whole year.